hahnicity/ucdpv_vent_infrastructure/README.md

 ## Raspberry Pi Setup

 ### Via image flashing
+The first step in image flashing is to get an SD card reader/writer device.
+Hook it up to your computer and then insert the raspberry pi's SD card into the device.

+#### From Debian
+From a debian based machine pick the image you want to use from ... then run the following command

+    dd if=ucdpv-jessie.img bs=4M of=/dev/sdb

+After this remove the SD card from the device and insert it into the raspberry pi to boot.

+#### From OSX
+Setup is relatively the same as in Debian based machines here except the `of` input will be different

+    dd if=ucdpv-jessie.img bs=4M of=/dev/rdisk2s2

+#### Final configuration
+First the wifi network being used will need to be modified in `/etc/wpa_supplicant/wpa_supplicant.conf`.
+Modify the file like so

+    network={
+        ssid=<WiFi SSID>
+        psk=<WiFi password>
+    }

+Finally, if there are network restrictions present on the wifi network being used that the raspberry pis cannot access the outside internet then specific NTP servers will need to be used.
+Go to `/etc/ntp.conf` and modify the file so that the NTP server addresses that are available.
+Configuration should look like

+    server <host1 ip addr> iburst
+    server <host2 ip addr> iburst

 ### Via Ansible
 If you have already setup your raspberry pi using NOOBS or some other tool and want